javacc/javacc/docs/faq.md

 ### How do I parse a sequence without allowing duplications?

 This turns out to be a bit tricky.
-You could list all the alteratives.
+You could list all the alternatives.
 Say you want `A`, `B`, `C`, each optionally, in any order with no duplications - there are only 16 possibilities:

 ```java
 void abc() : {} {